cds-tech/ash_edgedb/documentation/tutorials/get-started-with-postgres.md

 ### Rich Configuration Options

 Take a look at the DSL documentation for more information on what you can configure.
-You can add check constraints, configure the behavior of foreign keys, use postgres schemas with Ash's [multitenancy](https://hexdocs.pm/ash/multitenancy.html) feature, and more!
+You can add check constraints, configure the behavior of foreign keys, use edgedb schemas with Ash's [multitenancy](https://hexdocs.pm/ash/multitenancy.html) feature, and more!

 ### What next?